100DaysOfSwiftUI-MatviiArtemenko/Project1_WeSplit/README.md

 * [x] Add another section showing the total amount for the check – i.e., the original amount plus tip value, without dividing by the number of people.

 * [x] Change the tip percentage picker to show a new screen rather than using a segmented control, and give it a wider range of options – everything from 0% to 100%.
-Tip: use the range 0..<101 for your range rather than a fixed array.
+Tip: use the range <0..<101> for your range rather than a fixed array.
 <br>
 ---

 ## &nbsp; 📲 Screenshoot

 <!-- add screenshots here!!! -->
 ---
-## &nbsp; 🔍 Resources
+##  &nbsp; 🔍 &nbsp; Resources

 * [Hacking With Swift - WeSplit](https://www.hackingwithswift.com/books/ios-swiftui/wesplit-wrap-up)
 * [Apple documentation - FocusState](https://developer.apple.com/documentation/SwiftUI/FocusState)